Inventory Cost as Expense

 Accounting for Inventory Cost as Expenses

 Business usually incurs a high cost at the various stages to produce the goods for selling to the customers for ultimate consumption.
 All those costs sum up as the cost of goods sold(COGS).
 To calculate gross profit, deduct COGS from the sales revenue of the company.
 COGS as a deduction from the sales revenue is in line with the matching principle of accounting.
 The matching principle suggests that a company should report its expense related to the sales revenue in the income statement.
-Therefore, a business, while recognizing its revenue as it occurs, must also acknowledge the COGS in the same period.
+Therefore, while recognizing its revenue as it occurs, a business must also acknowledge the COGS in the same period.
 It is for offsetting the expenses from the sales revenue to determine the profit or loss.

-A business usually manufactures a product or buys products/services for retailing and distribution.
+A business usually manufactures products or buys products/services for retailing and distribution.
 Therefore, for retailers, the product cost is the cost price or the purchase price of the product unless they incur any more specific costs to bring the product to the saleable condition.
 Hence, usually, the inventory account reflects the cost of the product purchased until sales take place.

 Understanding through Example